2026

 Fujinaga, and Masahiro Kino-oka:

-Cells through Botulinum Hemagglutinin-Mediated Regulation of Cell Behaviorh, J.
+Cells through Botulinum Hemagglutinin-Mediated Regulation of Cell Behavior”, J.

 Biosci.
 Bioeng., in press.